-Superficial cervical cutaneous branches of Cervical plexus – formed from ventral primary rami of spinal nerves C2-C4, which emerge from posterior border of sternocleidomastoid
+- Superficial cervical cutaneous branches of the cervical plexus: formed from ventral primary rami of spinal nerves C2-C4, which emerge from the posterior border of the sternocleidomastoid

-Lesser Occipital (C2) – follows posterior border of SCM to innervate the scalp behind and above the ear.
+- Lesser occipital (C2): follows the posterior border of the sternocleidomastoid to innervate the scalp behind and above the ear.

-Great Auricular Nerve (C2,3) – crosses superficial to SCM and innervates the skin over the parotid gland, angle of the jaw and the posterior ear
+- Great auricular nerve (C2,3): crosses superficial to the sternocleidomastoid and innervates the skin over the parotid gland, angle of the jaw, and the posterior ear.

-Transverse Cervical Cutaneous Nerve of the neck (C2,3) – crosses SCM superficially and, is cutaneous for the skin of the front and side of the neck (anterior triangle).
+- Transverse cervical cutaneous nerve of the neck (C2,3): crosses the sternocleidomastoid superficially and, is cutaneous for the skin of the front and side of the neck (anterior triangle).

 Part of the occipital and parts of the transverse cervical and suprascapular arteries are also found in the occipital triangle.